-6 Ways to Boost In-Store Sales With a Gamified Digital Promotion
+6 Ways to Boost In-Store Sales With Game-Based Marketing

 As marketers we tend to talk a lot about building brand awareness, driving social shares and engaging consumers.
 But when you break it all down, the goal behind of all our efforts is really one simple thing: to drive sales and increase our bottom line.

-Despite this, many digital promotions lack a direct link to sales.
+Despite this, many marketing campaigns lack a direct link to sales.
 They focus entirely on driving social shares or gathering data and miss out on a killer opportunity to boost sales while achieving those other goals.

-Driving sales with a gamified promotion isn’t hard.
+Driving sales with a game-based promotion isn’t hard.
 You just need to tell consumers why they should buy and reward them when they do.

-Here are 6 different tactics you can use to drive sales within your gamified digital promotion.
+Here are 6 different tactics you can use to drive sales within your game-based promotion.

 1. Award Plays for Purchase

 If you want someone to do something, you have to make it worth their while.
 So to encourage consumers to buy your products you need to reward them for purchasing.